stiac/accessibility_widget/SOFTWARE_REPORT.md

 - **Testing**: Planned (manual regression required)

 ## Recent Activities
+- 2024-06-27 — Captured the applied font-scale on `<html>` and counter-scaled the accessibility widget so the font-size tool enlarges page content without distorting the modal (AI assistant)
+- 2024-06-26 — Switched the Font Size control to percentage-based root sizing so rem/Tailwind typography scales consistently across the host site (AI assistant)
 - 2024-06-24 — Forced the Font Size control to apply with inline `!important` styles on `<html>` and `<body>` so typography scaling covers the whole site (AI assistant)
 - 2024-06-23 — Refined the modal animation, darkened progress indicators, and restored full-page cursor overlays (AI assistant)
 - 2024-06-22 — Restyled the accessibility menu with Tailwind CSS and added automatic CDN loading for consistent visuals (AI assistant)